magiclabs/example-nextjs/README.md

 }
 ```

-##### Conclusion
+### Conclusion

 At this point, we have a working app with authentication and session management through JWTs.
-The developer is able to control how long users stay logged in for, just by editing the cookie’s MAX_AGE in the `cookie.js` file.
+The developer is able to control how long users stay logged in for, just by editing the cookie’s MAX_AGE in the `cookie.js` file and the `exp` in `/api/login.js`.